VinsmokeSomya/RabbitHole/website/src/content/docs/blueprint.md

+---
+title: Technical Blueprint
+description: The technical blueprint for RabbitHole's major features.
+---

 # RabbitHole Technical Blueprint

-This document provides a high-level technical blueprint for the major features outlined in the project [Roadmap](./roadmap.md).
+This document provides a high-level technical blueprint for the major features outlined in the project [Roadmap](./roadmap).
 It is intended to guide architectural decisions and spark technical discussions for future development.

 ---

 ## 1. Blueprint for Standardized Tool & Function Calling

 **Associated Roadmap Phase:** 2
 **Goal:** Enable agents to reliably use external tools.

 ### 1.1.
 Architectural Changes